-I’ve just returned from a delightful, relaxing two week road trip, a.k.a. vacation…ahhh!
+I’ve just returned from a relaxing vacation…ahhh!

 All those meals enjoyed at friends and family members homes or with friends and/or family at restaurants, however, took a toll on my health goals (for myself and my family), sharpened my negotiating skills with my immediate family members (you’ve got to understand I’m known as the food police or the kinder name for me is the Portion Control Queen).

 While I enjoyed not having to plan, shop, cook, and serve meals for a couple of weeks, all these restaurant meals had an impact on my wits, but didn’t take a toll on our collective waistlines!

 - Split and share: This is where the negotiating comes in.
 Because restaurant portions are SO LARGE and we're adverse to food waste from an environmental perspective, we generally choose restaurants which making splitting and sharing easy.
 Or we order knowing that we'll split and share.
 Each family member gets input.
 So our family modus operandi in a restaurants is not each man for himself, but what will we, as a family, eat.
 That’s where the negotiating comes in.
 (Remember, as parents we’re always teaching life skills and strategies...and healthy restaurant eating is a skill our kids MUST master!)

 - Choose restaurants which make splitting and sharing easy: Ethnic fare, particularly Asian fare, from sushi to Thai and Chinese are great choices.
 Pizza and salad is another easy meal to share and not overeat (as long as you keep the size of the pizza small).
 But no type of restaurant stops my family from sharing.
 (Actually breakfasts at the B&Bs were most challenging because they generally serve a plate of food without asking questions.
 But I got wise after a few mornings and assertively asked the server upfront to limit the number of pancakes and slices of bacon on my plate.
 Small victories!